grassroot-software/grassroot_curriculum/archive/README-old.md

 ## Other helpful links

-*For more information about The Odin Project, go to [theodinproject.com](http://theodinproject.com).*
+*For more information about The Grassroot Project, go to [theodinproject.com](http://theodinproject.com).*

-*For the source code to The Odin Project's main website (which pulls in this curriculum), check out the [github repo here](http://github.com/theodinproject/theodinproject).*
+*For the source code to The Grassroot Project's main website (which pulls in this curriculum), check out the [github repo here](http://github.com/theodinproject/theodinproject).*

 **Happy Coding!**